Share on your favorite

 Handle - To handle and use skillfully.

-Accompany - To bring or take along with.
+Accompany - To go along with.

 Linked - To be linked together in a relationship.